cmauri75/pbt/README.md

 Docker should be installed for test containers

 ## Code
 * RedisBackedCacheIntTest.java contains a test against a redis server, loaded by docker at test-time
+* Logger: example usage of System.LOGGER, can be used as is, if falls over found log system (like slf4j) or create your own logger, like in this example.
+Just add META-INF/services/ file indicating finder implementation

 ## Usage
 just run ```./mvnw test```